AMOS-experiment/SILIA/README.md

 For a tutorial on how to use the software, look at the jupyter notebook in the 'Example/' directory.
 In the notebook, we simulate a dataset but the data inputs can be readings from any device or even old video given that they are formatted the correct way.

-An overview of the lock-in process - see (link to paper) for more info:
+Below, an overview of the lock-in process.
+The reference fitting step can also be skipped with a toggle.
+For more information, see 'Manuscript Draft.pdf' which is an early and rudimentary version of the paper we hope to eventually submit.

 ![Alt text](images/general_code_diagram.png?raw=true "General Code Summary")